hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1547

-When shock of fear left Abraham and the glad tidings [of Isaac’s birth] came to him, he started pleading with Us concerning the people of Lot.
+When the shock of fear left Abraham and the glad tidings [of Isaac’s birth] came to him, he started pleading with Us concerning the people of Lot.

 # 1548